LayerManager/layman/doc/rest.md

 If workspace directory, database schema, GeoServer's workspaces, or GeoServer's datastores does not exist yet, it is created on demand.

 Response to this request may be returned sooner than the processing chain is finished to enable asynchronous processing.
-Status of processing chain can be seen using [GET Workspace Layer](#get-workspace-layer) and **status** properties of layer sources (wms, wfs, thumbnail, db_table, file, style, metadata).
+Status of processing chain can be seen using [GET Workspace Layer](#get-workspace-layer) and **layman_metadata.publication_status** property or **status** properties of layer sources (wms, wfs, thumbnail, db_table, file, style, metadata) for higher granularity.

 It is possible to upload data files asynchronously, which is suitable for large files.
 This can be done in three steps:
 1. Send POST Workspace Layers request with **file** parameter filled by file names that you want to upload